gohugoio/hugo/content/templates/taxonomy-templates.md

 </ul>
 ```

-## Listing All content in a Given taxonomy
+## List All content in a Given taxonomy

 This would be very useful in a sidebar as “featured content”.
 You could even have different sections of “featured content” by assigning different terms to the content.